Thomas Pellow: Slave army

 After being the personal slave for the Sultan's son, Pellow eventually joined the Sultan's army—an army that consisted almost entirely of slave-soldiers who had been captured as young children and indoctrinated.
 Pellow was made an officer in the slave army.
 Unlike all other military slaves, who spend their lives training for war, Pellow joined the sultan's army later in life.
 He led other slave-soldiers into battle and once took part in a slave-gathering expedition in sub-Saharan Africa.

-There was a stark difference between the independent renegades encountered in the narrative and their slave counterparts, “As the mercenaries or allies, they retained their own loyalties, but as slaves, they could be subjected to reorientation.
-Prior to enrollment in the army, they were prepared for service; the government secured their loyalty and fitted their military skills to the needs of the army.”
+There was a stark difference between the independent renegades encountered in the narrative and their slave counterparts.
+According to Daniel Pipes in his 1979 article "The strategic rationale for military slavery", "As the mercenaries or allies, they retained their own loyalties, but as slaves, they could be subjected to reorientation.
+Prior to enrollment in the army, they were prepared for service; the government secured their loyalty and fitted their military skills to the needs of the army".
 Unlike the free-thinking allies and mercenaries for hire, a slave's life depended on their masters.
 They were trained to fight and forced into combat against their will.
 As such, the process of making them submissive to their masters was a long and arduous one by which they were beaten into shape and into a fearful loyalty to their masters.
 The alien soldiers were isolated figures whose isolation and alienation caused them to adopt what they were left with as normality.
-"He took them from their homeland to a strange country and cut them off from the rest of the society.
-They had no choice but to accept the affiliations provided them and to become loyal to him.
-They developed close relations with their comrades, all of whom shared a similar predicament."
-These slaves were held on a tight leash and their indoctrination, while isolating, helped them to form what bonds that they could amongst themselves.